 Install a Squat Toilet in Your Home

 People ask me from time to time, "How can I install a squat toilet in my home?"
 These might be people who have recently moved to the U.S. Once in a while it's someone like a U.S. Air Force veteran who was stationed at Incirlik Air Force Base in Turkey and came to prefer squatting.
 Sometimes it's someone squatting for health reasons.
 You can purchase squat toilets in the U.S. The difficult part is getting them installed and, in some places, getting the installation approved through health or building safety inspections.
+You can check Consumers Advocate to see if there is a bathroom remodel professional that specializes in squat toilets.
 A few alternatives or workarounds are available.
 Here is everything I have been able to find on the topic.

 If you want to have a squat toilet in your home or office, there are three possible solutions:

 - Buy and use a portable squat toilet.